 As an adult, think how YOU would feel if someone treated you that way.
 You’d feel insulted, and probably rather resentful.
 So is it any wonder that our young people push away when we try to rein them in so tight?

-Many parents, however, tend to get stuck in the control stage, and don’t let go.
-This leads to:
+Many parents tend to get stuck in the control stage which leads to:

 1. Teens that haven’t learned self-control.